ThisIsNotANamepng/blog/research/Specific Letter Frequencies.md

 ```
 (From the Riemann–Roch theorem on Wikipedia)

 These are obviously handpicked to make a point, but the problem still remains.
 The texts from Project Gutenberg are most often in the public domain because they were written at least 95 years ago, and the text from Wikipedia is written like an encyclopedia.
 That means that the text is often too technical or written in a style of English that isn't used today.
-You will be hard pressed to find instances of today's conversational english in either of the corpuses.
+You will be hard pressed to find instances of today's conversational english in either of the corpora.

 That takes us to the last option.